char0n/json-parsers/packages/chevrotain/README.md

 ### Additional notes

  - Error AST nodes are part of AST tree but are rather accumulated on `lexErrors` or `parseErrors` arrays
+ - fastest parser generator out there; run this online benchmark to see [Chevrotain performance](https://sap.github.io/chevrotain/performance/)

 ### References